 Today is the 15 year anniversary of my grandmother’s death.
 When I was younger the word grandmother or even grandma just didn’t sound like the word I, or anyone, called their grandmother.
 When I left for college and began writing her long distance letters, I started writing her name the way I said it.
 Grama.
 Been doing it ever since.

 As a children, we visited her every summer and there were two places—right after the hugs and kisses and hellos—that we kids made a bee line for.
-One was the coffee cans in the pantry filled with her homemade treats of Chocolate Turtles, Kisses and Divinity.
+First, the coffee cans in the pantry filled with her homemade treats of Chocolate Turtles, Kisses and Divinity.
 She raised three sons during the depression so even though her circumstances greatly improved, the habits she cultivated during the lean years never left her.
 Every old coffee can or margarine tub found other uses.
 She was green before green was even a thing.

 The second place we ran to was a dressing table with its designated “girls’ drawer” and “boys’ drawer.”
 I have no memories what the boys’ drawer contained but the girls’ drawer was a treasure trove of empty bottles of perfume that still held their scent, tiny lipstick samples from Avon, scarves, bobby pins, combs and jewelry.
 More than anything I remember the jewelry.
 It wasn’t the cheap plastic kids play jewelry.
 Or maybe some of it was.
 But I remember it as hers.
 The stuff she no longer wore.
 Long strings of beads.
 Clip on earrings (since she never had her ears pierced).
 Jingly bracelets.
 And pins that she called brooches (she also called her couch a davenport).